-- Balancing products: Thanks to the publication of the Electricity Balancing Guidelines, this may be the section in which, nowadays, ESSs are more enhanced.
+- Connection codes: Denmark [37], Germany [40] and Italy [41] - Balancing products: Thanks to the publication of the Electricity Balancing Guidelines, this may be the section in which, nowadays, ESSs are more enhanced.
 BSSs have unique technical capacities that will only be maximized with the creation of specific products.
 One product that should set the path is Enhanced Frequency Response, designed by National Grid ESO (UK TSO) aiming at the extremely fast response-capacity of ESSs [42].
-These services can be provided from LV and MV grids, but concern (nowadays) at TSO level. - Local flexibility markets: The e-Regulation stated in Art.59 [10]and in particular Article 194(2, the need for a market aimed at the provision of non-frequency products.
+These services can be provided from LV and MV grids, but concern (nowadays) at TSO level. - Local flexibility markets: The e-Regulation stated in Art.59 [10] and in particular Article 194(2, the need for a market aimed at the provision of non-frequency products.
 This kind of products will undergo expansion when the local need for their provision arises due to the high penetration of DG.
 BSS facilities can find an important remuneration source from local flexibility products provision.
-First steps are being made in the form of projects, such as: Piclo-Flex [43]: Is a local-market trading platform for ancillary services provided by all kinds of assets.
-All the UK DSOs participate in this platform submitting offers for flexi-
+First steps are being made in the form of projects, such as: - Piclo-Flex [43]: Is a local-market trading platform for ancillary services provided by all kinds of assets.
+All the UK DSOs participate in this platform submitting offers for flexibility of either frequency or non-frequency related products.